katleyq/A1_GroupProject/README.md

 Part 1: We recreated the LEF LTER Stream Water Chemistry plot with updated data recordings.

-Part 2: We used Bisley precipitation data to compare to Luquillo Mountain stream water chemistry data.
+Part 2: We analyzed Bisley precipitation data and compared it to Luquillo Mountain stream water chemistry data.

 ## Group Project Set Up